sqrlserverjava/sqrl-server-base/README.md

 A persistence layer (typically a database) is required for the 2 endpoints to communicate state and to store various information about the SQRL users.
 One of the SQRL database tables will include a foreign key reference to existing user data table.
 Used SQRL nonces ("nuts") are stored in another table.
 These nonces can be purged as soon as they expire.

 #### Integration Overview
-* Create a persistence class that implements `com.grc.sqrl.server.SqrlIdentityPersistance`
+* Create a persistence class that implements `com.github.dbadia.sqrl.server.SqrlIdentityPersistance`
-* Create a `com.grc.sqrl.server.SQRLConfig` bean and set the required fields accordingly (see javadoc).
+* Create a `com.github.dbadia.sqrl.server.SQRLConfig` bean and set the required fields accordingly (see javadoc).
 This can be done via Spring, JAXB, etc.
-* In your applciation code, you can now create a `com.grc.sqrl.server.SqrlServerOperations` object using the 2 objects above
+* In your applciation code, you can now create a `com.github.dbadia.sqrl.server.SqrlServerOperations` object using the 2 objects above
 * Create a servlet to handle SQRL client requests.
 The `doPost` method of this servlet should invoke `SqrlServerOperations.handleSqrlClientRequest(ServletRequest, ServletResponse)`
 * Login Page impact
 	* Decide on one of the two approaches explained in [Browser to SQRL Client Correlation](#browser-to-sqrl-client-correlation)